‘It’s all been forgiven’: Gov. Tony Evers grants 7 more pardons

 - Robert Olson, 58, stole two calves and sold them with a friend when he was 19, receiving a felony theft conviction.
 He completed probation, paid restitution in full and has owned an RV sales and service company for the past 25 years.
 He’s also an active member of his community.
 Olson asked for a pardon so he can get a passport, a firearm and become a licensed foster care parent.

 - Paul Anderson, 43, got a felony when he was 19 after he copied a friend’s car key and used the car without his friend’s consent.
-Anderson obtained his EMT license and was a volunteer firefighter from 2003-05.
+Anderson obtained his EMT license and was a volunteer firefighter from 2003 to 2005.
 He is currently a parts manager at a car dealership and asked for the pardon to improve his career opportunities.

 - Anthony Bianco, 29, was a getaway driver during a robbery when he was 17.
 He paid restitution, completed his GED, and now works for a local lumber business.
 Bianco is an active member in his community and church.
 He asked for the pardon to clear his name and be eligible for promotions at work.